 Wisely, Fury Road is neither sequel nor prequel to those iconic classics of the Australian Road Rage genre (see Not Quite Hollywood).
 Rather, this latest Mad Max is a replacement for those films, which, as it turns out, are better considered as placeholders waiting for the technology to catch up with the mad doctor’s concepts for the film he really wanted to make 30 years ago.

 That includes sticking star Tom Hardy on a flexible pole attached to a car, surrounded by guys on poles attached to other cars, all speeding along at 80 miles per hour while, very carefully, blowing things up all around them.

-The Mad Max: Fury Road story, which involves the scarcity of water and the sanctification of the mechanistic in a post-apocalyptic society, is certainly Max-ian, as one imagines the next films in the series will be as well.
+The Mad Max: Fury Road story, which involves scarcity of water and the sanctification of the mechanistic in a post-apocalyptic society, is certainly Max-ian, as one imagines the next films in the series will be as well.

 - Aboriginal cultures, beliefs, languages, and symbolism, plus the XX chromosome pairing represent the opposite of destruction.

 The question posed in the film repeatedly is direct: “Who killed the world?”
 Or, by extension, “Who will kill the world?”